SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyOne/CaseStudyOne.md

 		yourself.
 ```

+At this point `ImdbFilmListPresenter new open` opens an empty list as shown in *@LayoutInitilalizePresenters@*.

+### Filling up the film list

-The method `updatePresenter` which is automally invoked after `initializePresenters` just queries the domain (`ImdbFilm`) to get the list of the recorded films and populates the internal table with them.
+We define the method `updatePresenter` which is automally invoked after `initializePresenters`.
+It just queries the domain (`ImdbFilm`) to get the list of the recorded films and populates the internal table with them.

 ```language=Smalltalk
 ImdbFilmListPresenter >> updatePresenter